pyproblems/book/_sources/mech1Q.md

 c) Find and plot the maximum energy of particle bound in this potential

-d) Find and plot the allowed region for this bound particle
+d) Find and plot the allowed region for this bound particlejupyter